Wedding Wednesdays with Em Series | Virginia Wedding Photographer

 Harsh light would be when the sun is at its highest position in the sky.
 Without any shade, this light can be difficult to photograph portraits in.
 This is the light that makes you squint and need sun glasses!
 The light is not harsh on your hair and skin making the over all photo have a soft look it!
 I am sharing two images of Michaela and Zach (below) that show you an example of the two different lights we are talking about!
 We are visual learners so I hope this helps!

 The top photo of them walking is very harsh light that is honestly a little too bright for my liking but I love this image from their wedding day!
 The second photo of them is taken during that golden hour window!
 The slight glow on them adds a soft romantic touch to this photo and I am sure you can tell that this photo has the feel that fits their garden wedding at Virginia Tech!

 James and I have a way to work around harsh light however, the portraits just don’t have that soft glow to them!
 Take this photos for example… Their skin tones and glow in the images are noticeably different!
 I absolutely love both images but hopefully you can tell which one has a more soft and romantic look.
 This golden hour light is the BEST for your natural skin tone!
 Whether you have a spray tan, have a naturally darker tone, or you’re as pale as me, all skin tones look best at this time of day.

 Unfortunately some couples miss out on this light because of a rushed post-ceremony portrait time.
-I know that first looks have given our couples the perfect opportunity to have beautiful golden hour glow portraits (just another reason I love my couples!!).
+I know that first looks have given our couples the perfect opportunity to have beautiful golden hour glow portraits (just another reason I love first looks!!).
 Which leads me to my next point that really impacts my Fall and Winter couples!!

 Fall & Winter Couples